bchagan/phoenix-demo/README.md

 - Establishes connection to hbase via phoenix
 - Drops or creates a table
 - If keeping the table, queries the maximum value from previous runs and stores the return value as the new startkey (maxkey + 1)
-- Enters a loop that will loop for the number of seconds specified as argument 1
+- Enters a loop that sleeps every second and will loop for the number of seconds specified as argument 1
 - Writes a record with row format of hostname:::currentloopnumber, current loop number
 - Queries for the last record written and prints the results to the command line